-The University of Leeds requires a tuition fee deposit before issuing a CAS for a number of reasons including to meet good practice standards as a Tier 4 sponsor and to help give you the best chance of a smooth visa application.
-Your tuition fee deposit payment also demonstrates your commitment to the University of Leeds, which helps us to plan our resources and ensure you have the best possible experience when you arrive in Leeds.
+The University of Leeds requires a deposit before issuing a CAS for a number of reasons, including to meet good practice standards as a Tier 4 sponsor and to help give you the best chance of a smooth visa application.
+Your deposit payment also demonstrates your commitment to the University and helps us to plan our resources to ensure you have the best possible experience when you arrive in Leeds.

-*Taught postgraduate applicants in the School of Dentistry who do not need a Tier 4 (General) student visa are also required to pay a deposit.
+Please note: taught postgraduate applicants in the School of Dentistry who do not need a Tier 4 (General) student visa are also required to pay a deposit.
 Special rules apply.
-Please see course listings for details.
+Please see the course listings for details.

 Frequently asked questions